- Christian Levett and the Mougins Museum of Classical Art

 As the main archaeological repository in the UK, the British Museum received a large selection of the finds from Naukratis, particularly from the first two excavation seasons by Petrie and Gardner.
 It today holds the largest single collection of Naukratis objects, nearly half of over 18,000 known surviving finds from the early excavations.

 The dispersal of the finds and their highly limited publication and study are the two main factors that today severely hamper our understanding of Naukratis.
 The vast majority of the objects have never been properly studied, and the Egyptian and Ptolemaic material in particular requires more attention.

 The Naukratis project aims to realise the potential of this nineteenth century archaeological assemblage through a thorough and interdisciplinary re-investigation of the site.
 For the first time, the entirety of finds from Naukratis will be made accessible to scholars as well as anyone with an interest in the ancient world and its cultures.

-The results of the project will be published in an Online research catalogue, reuniting more than 17,000 objects (distributed in over 60 museums worldwide) and painting a vivid picture of the site, its inhabitants, its art and its development over the more than thousand years that it was a crossroads of ancient cultures.
+The results of the project are being published in an Online research catalogue, reuniting more than 17,000 objects (distributed in over 60 museums worldwide) and painting a vivid picture of the site, its inhabitants, its art and its development over the more than thousand years that it was a crossroads of ancient cultures.